kirilenkobm/pixelartor/README.md

 ## Usage

-First, install python libraries listed in the requirements.txt
+First of all, install python libraries listed in the requirements.txt

 ```shell
 pip3 install -r requirements.txt